zmandel/copychars/README.md

 ## Setup
 Run from https://zmandel.github.io/copychars/
 - Configure texts, number of rows and columns, light and dark mode.
+- Use case "Chrome split view pane":
-- Use case 1: Set it to 13 rows x 3 columns.
+  - Works well with a narrow split view and 13 rows x 3 columns.
+  - Add it to your Chrome bookmark bar.
+- Use case "Phone to Laptop":
-- Use case 2: add to your phone homepage.
-Use the default 5 rows x 5 columns.
+  - Add to your phone homepage.
+  - Configure sync.
 - No data is sent outside the browser.
+Works offline: save the html file to your device.

 ## Configure clipboard Sync
 - [Mac](https://support.apple.com/en-us/102430)